-The Joint Committee seeks to ensure the long-term financial sustainability of the scheme whilst maintaining benefits to users.
+The Joint Committee seeks to meet the objectives of the scheme, maintaining a viable offering for service users whilst ensuring the long-term financial sustainability of the scheme.
 This includes maintaining the scheme at levels affordable to the funding local authorities and utilising reserves in support of the scheme.
-This remains the case during and after the current pandemic.
+This remains the case during and after the recent pandemic.